aws-samples/pcluster-manager/README.md

 This project is a front-end for [AWS Parallel Cluster](https://github.com/aws/aws-parallelcluster)

 Quickly and easily create HPC cluster in AWS using ParallelCluster Manager.
-This UI uses the AWS ParallelCluster 3.0 API to Create, Update and Delete Clusters as well as access, view logs, and build Amazon Machine Images (AMI's).
+This UI uses the AWS ParallelCluster 3.x API to Create, Update and Delete Clusters as well as access, view logs, and build Amazon Machine Images (AMI's).

-Want to request a new feature? [open a feature request](https://github.com/aws-samples/pcluster-manager/issues/new)

 You can get started with your first cluster in as little as 15 minutes using the links below.